openmpf/openmpf-components/cpp/SceneChangeDetection/README.md

 representing video frames associated with that scene (ex.scene 1: [0,41] scene 2: [42,200]).

-Users may also toggle USE_SCENE_EXEMPLAR to either store a single MPFImageLocation representing each scene track or all frames associated with each track.
+Users may also toggle USE_MIDDLE_FRAME to either store a single MPFImageLocation representing each scene track or all frames associated with each track.
 When set to true (default), only the middle frame of each scene will be stored (ex. frame 20 for a scene ranging from 0 to 40).